kipfstuhl/fssearch-vuejs/README.md

 # FSSearch-vue #

-A Vue.js webapp for desktop search.
-The files have to be indexed with FSCrawler.
+A Vue.js webapp for desktop search, for using it just open the file `elastic.html` with a browser.
+The files to be serached have to be indexed with FSCrawler in advance.

 This repository contains everything needed for running the search interface.
 For the backend you have to install ElasticSearch and FSCrawler and afterwards index